ColinFay/hordes/README.md

 ## Install

 `hordes` is not on npm (yet), so for now you'll need to clone this repo and `require()` the `index.js` file.
-(But I suppose that if you're reading these lines right now you're probably just here to see what this thing is about, so that's ok)
+(But I suppose that if you're reading these lines right now you're probably just here to see what this thing is about, so that's ok :) )

 ## Jump to Examples